 |Dickinson**||Feb.
 15||Feb.
 15||Sept.
 15||Feb.
 1|

-NOTE: Some programs have earlier deadlines.
+NOTE: **Dickinson at Oxford deadline is Feb 1.
+Dickinson in Japan for all terms is Feb 15.
 Please see individual program descriptions for exceptions to the above due dates.

 Each year, more than 40 students from other institutions participate in Dickinson study abroad programs, some through special arrangements.
 These students are warmly welcomed as "guest students" of the college for the duration of the program.
 As such, they enjoy all the rights and privileges granted by the program, the one restriction being ineligibility for Dickinson grant money and endowed scholarships.

 Successful applicants must demonstrate the following qualifications for off-campus study:

 - Students must successfully complete all prerequisite courses before participating in a program.

 - Preference is given to students who have completed background courses for the program in which they intend to study.

 - Strong language preparation is especially important for foreign language programs.